ShayanFiroozi/FastLog.Net/README.md

 - .Net Framework 4.8

-Note : Since the **FastLog.Net** solution is supporting multi target frameworks , to build the solution successfully you should install all .Net versions above , otherwise you can easily exclude not interested framework(s) by editing [FastLog.Net.csproj](FastLog.Net project file).
+Note : Since the **FastLog.Net** solution is supporting multi target frameworks , to build the solution successfully you should install all .Net versions above , otherwise you can easily exclude not interested framework(s) by editing **TargetFrameworks** tag in the [FastLog.Net Project File](https://github.com/ShayanFiroozi/FastLog.Net/blob/master/FastLog.Net/FastLog.Net.csproj).

 # Donations
 If you would like to financially support **FastLog.Net**, first of all, thank you!
-Please read [DONATIONS.md](DONATIONS.md) for my crypto wallets !
+Please read [DONATIONS](DONATIONS.md) for my crypto wallets !

 # Version History
-Please read [CHANGELOG.md](CHANGELOG.md) for more and track changing details.
+Please read [CHANGELOG](CHANGELOG.md) for more and track changing details.